openhab/org.openhab.binding.zwave/doc/zwaveme/zmerc2_0_0.md

 ### Parameter 20: Command to Control group All On/Off

 Command to Control group All On/Off
-This parameter defines the command to be sent to devices of control group All On/Off when the related button is pressed (association group 12)
+<p&gtThis parameter defines the command to be sent to devices of control group All On/Off when the related button is pressed (association group 12)</p&gt
 The following option values may be configured -:

 | Value  | Description |